Santroller/Santroller/tool/using.md

 The `Turntable Poll Rate` is important, as the turntable works like a mouse, and sends a difference between the current position and the position during the last poll.
 By default, the console uses a poll rate of 10ms, as this gives you a bigger range of values.
 A fast poll rate will respond quick, but it won't have much range, which means the console won't be able to differenciate multiple speeds, as there won't be a difference in values between a slow spin and a fast spin.
 A slower poll rate meanwhile will give you a higher range of values, as the controller will actually see a difference in rotation between subsequent polls.
 Note that this poll rate also affects the buttons however, but if you want to poll them at a different rate, you can use the [Peripheral](#peripheral-settings-pi-pico-only) feature to do this.
 You can disable an input here if you don't want it to function.
 This can be used to disable buttons that you do not want to use, for example if you have disconnected the joystick on a wiitar, you can disable it here so that it doesn't send phantom inputs.
+It is recommended to disable `Turntable Smoothing`.
+It attempts to smooth out the noisy values coming from the turntable, but the DJ Hero expecting the values to be noisy, so it will not act correctly if `Turntable Smoothing` is enabled.
+Other games may act better however with this enabled however.
+`Dual Turntable Smoothing` attempts to combine values from both turntables, to allow playing the game with two turntables at once.

 #### LED Binding
 This allows you to pick an event (such as a player led) and bind a digital output or an APA102 LED to it.